LLoCO: Learning Long Contexts Offline: Conclusion

 \section{Conclusion}

 We propose \sys, a new paradigm that addresses the long-context challenge by preprocessing the context before inference through parameter-efficient finetuning.
 Our approach extends the effective context window of a LLaMA2-7B model with a 4k tokens context size to handle up to 128k tokens.
-Evaluations on several long-context question-answering datasets show that \sys significantly outperforms in-context learning while using 30 times fewer tokens during inference, making it a promising solution for efficient long context processing.
+Evaluations on extensive long-context benchmarks show that \sys significantly outperforms in-context learning while using $30 \times$ fewer tokens during inference, making it a promising solution for efficient long-context processing.